 Why falling pressure triggers feeding

 Bass have a swim bladder that responds to atmospheric pressure changes.
 When pressure drops, fish feel lighter, more buoyant, and more willing to push shallow.
 Combined with reduced light from incoming clouds, the result is some of the most aggressive feeding bass do all year.
+The biology is detailed in the bass behavior pillar guide and the full weather framework lives in the weather pillar guide.

 The mechanism is partly survival — bass instinctively load up before weather forces them to slow down.
 After the storm hits and pressure climbs, the bite shuts off for 24–72 hours.
+The falling barometric pressure article goes deeper on the trigger mechanics.

 Reading the front